stackbit-projects/superb-aluminum-91875/content/pages/pricing.md

     type: section_faq
     background: gray
     title: Frequently Asked Questions
+    subtitle: >-
-    subtitle: 'Some of the questions we receive '
+      Some of the questions we receive can be found here.
+If you couldn't find you
     faq_items:
       - question: Mauris ut tellus id arcu sagittis lacinia quis vel justo?
         answer: >-